iCharlesHu/swift-experimental-subprocess/README.md

 ///   - workingDirectory: The working directory in which to run the executable.
 ///   - platformOptions: The platform specific options to use
 ///     when running the executable.
-///   - input: span to write to subprocess' standard input.
+///   - input: The input to send to the executable.
 ///   - output: The method to use for redirecting the standard output.
 ///   - error: The method to use for redirecting the standard error.
-///   - body: The custom execution body to manually control the running process
 /// - Returns a CollectedResult containing the result of the run.
 #if SubprocessSpan
 @available(SubprocessSpan, *)